 We may be used to feeling competent and to being in charge.
 We may think we need to be the expert and know it all.
 We may see asking for help as a sign of weakness or incompetence.
 Like those professors, we may be uncomfortable with learning something new.

 What can help us?
 Realizing that learning—that being willing to learn—is the true sign of intelligence and competence.
 I heard the astrophysicist Neil deGrasse Tyson explain that when he got an answer wrong, instead of feeling silly or ashamed he welcomed it as an opportunity to learn something new.

 We grow by being willing to learn.
 We can learn by examining our expectations and the reality of our lives.
 We can learn by gathering more information and considering different perspectives.
 We can learn by trying new approaches to old problems.
-We can learn other parents, from books, from classes, and from our children.
+We can learn from other parents, from books, from classes, and from our children.